Manage My Desktop

 Create/Save/Delete Desktop Layout

-You may need different desktop layouts for different purposes.
-For example, if you’re performing a structural type inspection, you may need to see multimedia images, however, if you’re reviewing corrosion growth rates and thickness readings, you may not be interested in multimedia but you want to see the charts to view the trend lines and so on.
-You can set up different desktop layouts and switch between using the toolbar buttons on the top of the screen:
+Different tasks may require different desktop arrangements.
+For example, structural inspections may require multimedia panes, while reviewing corrosion growth rates and thickness readings may need charts to view the trend lines.
+You can create multiple desktops and switch between them using the toolbar buttons on the top of the screen:

 _images/desktops.toolbar_buttons.png